GuildCrafts/web-development-js/_goals/194-Postalicious-Demystifying_HTTP.md

 <img alt="Postalicious flow" width="800" src="https://cloud.githubusercontent.com/assets/709100/24780424/379ee40a-1b05-11e7-8c40-20c66368c26a.png">

 _Note that the above diagram assumes that Postalicious is sending a request to a site on the world wide web.
-But you could also send requests to URLs hosted by servers on your own computer, which is exactly what you are doing when you send requests to the sandbox server._
+But you could also send requests to URLs hosted by servers on your own computer._

 ## Context